nuprl/website/blog/_src/posts/2017-02-28-pliss-oregon-without-the-greek.md

 <!-- more -->

-The school will feature [twelves speakers](https://pliss2017.github.io/speakers.html) versed in programming language practicae ranging from abstract interpretation to garbage collection and from compiler implementation to language design.
-The lectures will feature hands on exercises as well as lesson learned from large scale industrial efforts.
+The school will feature [twelve speakers](https://pliss2017.github.io/speakers.html) versed in programming language practicae ranging from abstract interpretation to garbage collection and from compiler implementation to language design.
+The lectures will feature hands on exercises as well as lessons learned from large scale industrial efforts.

 Lectures cover current research and future trends in programming